kubevela/kubevela.github.io/versioned_docs/version-v1.4/platform-engineers/openapi/overview.md

 ### Login and get the token

-Before you call the OpenAPI, you should complete authentication.
-VelaUX OpenAPI only supports local accounts.
+VelaUX has introduced [Json Web Token](https://jwt.io/) for authorization.
+As a result, you need to call the login API to complete the authentication and get the token.
 The following example is with the default admin account.

 ```bash
 curl -H Content-Type:application/json -X POST -d '{"username": "admin", "password":"VelaUX12345"}' http://127.0.0.1:8000/api/v1/auth/login